microstub/microstub.github.io/_posts/2020-12-11-mono-dot-net-injection.md

 # Mono Overview

-[Mono](https://en.wikipedia.org/wiki/Mono_%28software%29) is an open source port of the .NET framework which runs on a variety of  operating systems (including Linux).
+[Mono](https://en.wikipedia.org/wiki/Mono_%28software%29) is an open source port of the `.NET` framework which runs on a variety of operating systems (including Linux).

-The mono build chain compiles C# source code (.cs files) down to IL (immediate language) spec'd byte code which is then executed by the CLR (Common Language Runtime) layer provided by mono.
+The mono build chain compiles `C#` source code (.cs files) down to `IL` (immediate language) spec'd byte code which is then executed by the `CLR` (Common Language Runtime) layer provided by mono.

 ![enter image description here](https://lunarjournal.github.io/images/4/04.png)

-Due to the translation down to IL, module decompilation as well as modification/reverse engineering is relatively straightforward and a variety of C# IL decompilers/recompilers already exist ([dnSpy](https://github.com/dnSpy/dnSpy/), [ILSpy](https://github.com/icsharpcode/ILSpy)).
+Due to the translation down to `IL`, module decompilation as well as modification/reverse engineering is relatively straightforward and a variety of `C#` `IL` decompilers/recompilers already exist ([dnSpy](https://github.com/dnSpy/dnSpy/), [ILSpy](https://github.com/icsharpcode/ILSpy)).

-The focus of this journal is on managed library injection, more specifically the ability to inject c# code of our own and interact with/modify a target host.
+The focus of this journal is on managed library injection, more specifically the ability to inject `C#` code of our own and interact with/modify a target host.

 # Exploiting Robocraft

-[Robocraft](https://en.wikipedia.org/wiki/Robocraft) is an online MMO game developed by freejam games.
+[Robocraft](https://en.wikipedia.org/wiki/Robocraft) is an online `MMO` game developed by `freejam` games.
 It features futuristic robotic battles and is an example of an application we wish to tamper with.

 ![enter image description here](https://lunarjournal.github.io/images/4/01.jpg)

-Robocraft uses the [Unity3D](https://unity3d.com/get-unity/download) engine, which is a high level c# component based game engine.
+Robocraft uses the [Unity3D](https://unity3d.com/get-unity/download) engine, which is a high level `C#` component based game engine.

-World entities in Unity3D derive from class `UnityEngine::GameObject` and may have a number of components attached to them such as: rigidbodies, mesh renderers, scripts, etc.
+World entities in `Unity3D` derive from class `UnityEngine::GameObject` and may have a number of components attached to them such as: rigidbodies, mesh renderers, scripts, etc.